alvyxaz/barebones-masterserver/README.md

 This repository will contain **hotfix'es**, helpful scripts and **documentation** ([wiki](https://github.com/alvyxaz/barebones-masterserver/wiki))

-:information_source: Even if you've downloaded this asset illegaly, feel free to **report issues and bugs**.
+:information_source: Even if you've downloaded this asset illegaly, feel free to **report issues and bugs** here in unity.
 If you're using the asset - we're in this together :wink: